Jump to main content

 Artificial Intelligence

-We offer full-service legal assistance in all aspects related to artificial intelligence (AI).
+We offer market-leading and full-service legal assistance in all aspects related to artificial intelligence (AI).
 Please contact us if you have questions about the acquisition, use, or development of AI.

-Artificial intelligence opens up unparalleled commercial opportunities across businesses in all industries and enables use of business data in ways that were previously unimaginable.
+Artificial intelligence creates unprecedented commercial opportunities for businesses in all industries and for the utilisation of business data.
 Responsible use of AI tools requires organisations to have a strong awareness of the legal and ethical aspects of AI.
-The acquisition, use, facilitation and development of AI often raises interdisciplinary and complex legal issues within a number of subject areas, such as privacy, information security, human rights, labour law, intellectual property law, procurement law, sector-specific rules and industry standards, contract governance, and possible liability, as well as compliance and assessment of relevant regulations (AI Act, AI Liability Directive, NIS2, etc.).
+In addition to the EU's extensive technology legislation (including the AI Act, Data Act, NIS2, etc.), the development and use of AI can raise legal issues in a number of disciplines, such as privacy, information security, human rights, labour law, intellectual property law, procurement law, sector-specific rules and industry standards, and liability issues.

-Wikborg Rein offers market-leading full-service legal assistance within all aspects related to AI.
-Through practical and commercial approaches, we help our clients use AI in a safe, lawful, and responsible manner.
+Through practical and commercial approaches, we help our clients develop and use AI in a safe, legal and responsible manner.

 We offer

-• Advice on the implementation and proper use of AI
+• Responsible use: Consultancy for strategic and responsible implementation and use of AI

-• Advice on procedural and contractual aspects of all phases of procurement
+• Procurement: Counselling on process and contract in all phases of a procurement

-• Advice on the development, certification, commercialisation, and marketing of AI
+• Development and commercialisation: Advising on the development, certification, commercialisation and marketing of AI.

 Advice on organisation and responsible use of AI